 “Don’t give up hope.”

-We did manage to leave the hotel eventually.
+We did leave the hotel eventually.
 We walked the short distance to a market and continued our search for Abibas sneakers.
 Joe haggled with a shop vendor which was pretty fun to listen to, and attempted to share his love of textiles with me.

 The main thing we did today, if you can call it that, was get bahn mi’s.
 Like, the famous banh mi’s.
 We started at this place.

 This was one of the longest lines for anything we saw while in Vietnam.
-People were pretty stoked to be here.
+People were stoked to be here.
 They were walking out of this place with bags of 15, 20 sandwiches.

 It was a damn fine bahn mi.
 It had the most meat of any sandwich we’d tried and it presented new flavors with every bite.